lucid-brndmg/cyclone-online-editor/README.md

 The website includes an interactive online editor, a tutorial page and a playground designed for learning the cyclone language & developing cyclone source code online.

+This project uses [cyclone analyzer](https://github.com/lucid-brndmg/cyclone-analyzer) for parsing and analyzing cyclone's source code.
+See its readme file for details.

 *This project is a final year project (CS440[A]) at Maynooth University.*

 ## TODO